n0shake/Public-APIs/README.md

 - [Spreaker](https://developers.spreaker.com/) - Enables developers to read and write data to Spreaker.
 - [RestCountries](https://restcountries.eu) - Get information about countries via a RESTful API.
 - [WolframAlpha](http://products.wolframalpha.com/api/) - Integrate top of the line computational knowledge into your applications through the WolframAlpha API. 💸
+- [Wunderlist](https://developer.wunderlist.com/) - The Wunderlist API provides REST-based storage and synchronization of a user’s lists across multiple platforms and devices.

 ### Movies